john-cd/rust_howto/bk/drafts/categories/embedded/sensors.md

-# Communication with common sensors using protocols like I2C, SPI, or UART
+# Communication with Common Sensors Using Protocols like I2C, SPI, or UART

 {{#include sensors.incl.md}}